 Context of the debate.

 It has been argued that Indian constitution is neither the product of the will of the people, nor it represents the views of all sections of the society.
 It has been argued that Indian constitution is ‘Congress Constitution’.
 Constituent assembly was a one party assembly and to quote Churchill ‘the assembly of Brahmins’.
 Assembly was neither elected by the people, nor people determined its structure and mode of the functioning.
-It is to be noted that Dr. Ambedkar, who was the chairman of the drafting committee himself said that he would be the first person to burn the constitution.
+It is to be noted that Dr. Ambedkar, who was the chairman of the drafting committee himself said that ‘if I find the constitution being misused, I shall be the first to burn it.’

 Evolution of the constituent assembly.